Scoring methodology

 Composite Score (Form 4)

 The Composite Score is FilingIQ's headline signal for SEC Form 4 insider transactions.
-It is calibrated against our full historical corpus of 3,410,722 transactions across 1,892,154 filings, and produces a 0-100 score for every open-market purchase or sale.
+It runs across our full historical corpus, more than 3.4 million transactions across more than 1.9 million filings, and produces a 0-100 score for every open-market purchase or sale.

 The model is a weighted combination of factor families spanning insider context, trade structure, and market environment.
 The factor families: